How to fish a jig from the bank

 How to work a jig

 Assuming you have not gotten a bite on the way down, you’ll want to start twitching your rod very lightly to mimic a crayfish moving across the bottom of the water.
-If you twitch too lightly you won’t move at all, if you twitch too hard it will look like a crayfish jumping in the air unnaturally.
+If you twitch too lightly you won’t move at all, if you twitch too hard it will look like a crayfish jumping around unnaturally.
 You want to hit a nice middle ground.
 Generally, the cooler the water the less noticeable you want the movements.
 The warmer, the more you can hop the jig more quickly.

 If you want to practice – you can let out 8 feet of line or so and just put your jig into the side of the water where you can see it.
 Do small twitches and see how it reacts.
 Focus on the feeling you have as the jig goes across the bottom of the water.
 That feel is what you will want to mimic more than anything else.

 If you don’t get a bite, then you simply cast out and do the process all over again.
 Just remember to always be “feeling” the bottom.
 You want this not only so you know whats on the bottom of the water that might be holding fish around, but also to make sure you are maintaining bottom contact like a real crayfish would.
-This is the most important thing that will become second nature with a lot of jig fishing
+This is the most important thing that will become second nature with a lot of jig fishing.

 Where to Throw a Jig